pieterkdevilliers/priority-tracking/README.md

 ### Existing Features

 #### Actions - serves as the main page for using the app
-- **Navigation** - The navbar links vary depending on whether the user is logged in or not.
-If the user isn't logged in, the 'Home', 'Browse', 'Register' and 'Login' links are shown.
-When the user is logged in, the 'Home', 'Browse', 'Profile' and 'Logout' links are shown.
+- **Navigation** - Simple navigation to access the Actions, Categories, Priorities, Past Actions and Help sections.
+This is visible on all pages in the app.
-- **Things I need to do** - This section displays 3 of the newest featured books the site has to offer to the user.
-Images are clickable to allow the user to view more information about the book.
+- **Things I need to do** - This lists the existing actions being worked on and the ability to add new actions.
+For each actions there is also controls to start/stop the timer. mark an actions as done, edit an action or delete an action.
+For each actions there is information on the Title, Related Priority, Related Category the time tracked and the action date.
-- **Things I've done** - Visible to users not logged in, allows the user to click the button and redirects them to the selected book detail page.
+- **Things I've done** - This simply list the Completed Actions with the ability to undo an Action, which moves it back into the "Things I need to do" section.
-- **Active Priorities** - Visible to users logged in, clicking this button will add the selected book to shopping cart and redirects the user to cart summary view.
-- **Time Tracking** - Visible to users logged in, clicking this button will add the selected book to shopping cart and redirects the user to cart summary view.
+- **Active Priorities** - This section shows the Active Priorities, with their Title, Description and related Category.
+- **Time Tracking** - Here a user can see their tracking details.
+Time - Today: Displays the number of Actions, Completed Actions, Open Actions and Total Time Tracked for the day.
+Focus - Today: Displays the percentage and time split between on-priority and off-priority tracking, for today.
+This area has a red border when the On-Priority Percentage is below 70%.
+Averages: Displays the on-priority and off-priority percentages for all time.
+This area has a red border when the On-Priority Percentage is below 70%.

-#### Categories - serves as the main page for using the app
+#### Categories - management of all Categories
-- **Add a Category** - The navbar links vary depending on whether the user is logged in or not.
-If the user isn't logged in, the 'Home', 'Browse', 'Register' and 'Login' links are shown.
-When the user is logged in, the 'Home', 'Browse', 'Profile' and 'Logout' links are shown.
+- **Add a Category** - Allows the user to add a work Category, which is then used to categorise Priorities and Actions.
-- **Edit a Category** - This section displays 3 of the newest featured books the site has to offer to the user.
-Images are clickable to allow the user to view more information about the book.
+- **Edit a Category** - Allows the user to amend an existing Category.
-- **Delete a Category** - Visible to users not logged in, allows the user to click the button and redirects them to the selected book detail page.
+- **Delete a Category** - Allows the user to delete an existing Category.

-#### Priorities - serves as the main page for using the app
+#### Priorities - management of all Priorities
-- **Add a Priority** - The navbar links vary depending on whether the user is logged in or not.
-If the user isn't logged in, the 'Home', 'Browse', 'Register' and 'Login' links are shown.
-When the user is logged in, the 'Home', 'Browse', 'Profile' and 'Logout' links are shown.
+- **Add a Priority** - Allows the user to add Priorities, which can be nested under Categories, and uset to link Actions to their related Priorities.
-- **Edit a Priority** - This section displays 3 of the newest featured books the site has to offer to the user.
-Images are clickable to allow the user to view more information about the book.
+- **Edit a Priority** - Allows the user to edit an existing Priority.
-- **Priority Active Status** - Visible to users not logged in, allows the user to click the button and redirects them to the selected book detail page.
+- **Priority Active Status** - Only Active Priorities are shown on the Actions Overview.
+Actions can only be assigned under Active Priorities.
+User control the Active/Inactvie status of Priorities with a tiggle.
-- **Delete a Priority** - Visible to users logged in, clicking this button will add the selected book to shopping cart and redirects the user to cart summary view.
+- **Delete a Priority** - Allows users to delete existing Priorities.
+Only Inactive Priorities can be deleted.

-#### Past Actions - serves as the main page for using the app
+#### Past Actions - ability to access past Actions and their details
-- **Search** - The navbar links vary depending on whether the user is logged in or not.
-If the user isn't logged in, the 'Home', 'Browse', 'Register' and 'Login' links are shown.
-When the user is logged in, the 'Home', 'Browse', 'Profile' and 'Logout' links are shown.
-- **Relist Actions** - This section displays 3 of the newest featured books the site has to offer to the user.
-Images are clickable to allow the user to view more information about the book.
+- **Search** - Users have the ability to select a date to filter past Actions by.
+The result shows Actions with an Action Date matching the search query.
+- **Relist Actions** - In addition to the standard Action Controls as listed in the Things I need to do section, users here have the option to "relist" and action, which moves it from the Past Actions results into today's active Actions list.

-#### Help & Logout - serves as the main page for using the app
+#### Help & Logout - simple help and logout
-- **Help** - The navbar links vary depending on whether the user is logged in or not.
-If the user isn't logged in, the 'Home', 'Browse', 'Register' and 'Login' links are shown.
-When the user is logged in, the 'Home', 'Browse', 'Profile' and 'Logout' links are shown.

-- **Logout** - The navbar links vary depending on whether the user is logged in or not.
-If the user isn't logged in, the 'Home', 'Browse', 'Register' and 'Login' links are shown.
-When the user is logged in, the 'Home', 'Browse', 'Profile' and 'Logout' links are shown.
+- **Help** - A simple overview to help new users get to know the Priority Tracker and the available functions.

+- **Logout** - Users can log out of their account and they will be redirected to the login page.

 #### 404 and 500 Error Pages
--  I've included custom 404 and 500 error messages and error handlers to catch these errors.
-My custom messages allow the user to redirect back to the home page.
+-  Included are custom error handlers for 400, 403, 404 and 500 errors, with the option to navigate back to the desired section of the app.

 ### Features Left to Implement
-Due to a change in my personal circumstances and with more time and knowledge, I would have liked to implement some additional features to the app:
-- **Auto-Relist Actions** - This feature is currently out of the scope of this project.
-I have added a link to the project to show potential of how it could be used.
-I feel this is an important feature to have, a user making any purchase online would generally want to be able to track there order.
+- **Auto-Relist Actions** - At some stage I would like to add an automated sevice which will automatically relist yesterdays uncompleted Actions to today, to save the user time in having to review the previous day's uncompleted Actions.

 ##### [back to top](#table-of-contents)
 ---